 - Bacterial endocarditis, an infection of the heart’s inner lining.

-- Rupture of the heart valve, which may occur in some cases.
+- Rupture of the heart valve, which may occur in rare cases.
 This is a medical emergency.

 Diagnosis Of Rheumatic Fever